Rahaf Mohammed: Early life

+Fleeing from Saudi Arabia

-Detention at the airport hotel
+Detention at Thailand airport hotel

-While Mohammed was on vacation with her family in Kuwait, she left them and boarded a flight to Bangkok, Thailand.
+While Rahaf was on vacation with her family in Kuwait, she left them and boarded a flight to Bangkok, Thailand.
 She intended to continue on another flight to seek asylum in Australia.
 A tourist visa had been issued to her that permitted entry into Australia.
 Her family reportedly filed a missing person report after her escape from Kuwait.
 Upon arrival at Suvarnabhumi Airport in Bangkok, a man greeted her, not disclosing that he was a Saudi embassy official, and told her that he needed her passport so that he could help her obtain a Thai visa.
 He left with her passport and did not return.
 Mohammed never intended to leave the airport's transit area and therefore did not require a Thai visa.

 She was detained by Thai authorities at the Miracle Transit Hotel within the airport.

-Mohammed opened an account on Twitter which spread rapidly because of the international lawyer Mahmoud Refaat's reactions on Twitter who changed the situation by his intervention and rescued Rahaf from potential deportation, and in a series of posts said that she had renounced Islam and was concerned that she could be murdered by her family if deported to Saudi Arabia.
+Mohammed posted about the situation on Twitter, saying that she had renounced Islam and was concerned that she could be murdered by her family if deported to Saudi Arabia.
+In one tweet, she shared a picture of her passport.
 She also said she had barricaded herself in her hotel room, was refusing to exit until she met with UN representatives, claimed refugee status, and implored embassy officials of various Western nations to assist her in seeking asylum.
+While barricaded, Mohammed also allowed a friend to tweet on her behalf.

-This drew world-wide support, with more than half a million tweets using the "#SaveRahaf" hashtag.
-In one tweet, she shared a picture of her passport.
-Australian ABC journalist Sophie McNeill flew to Bangkok and snuck into her room and barricaded herself with Mohammed to protect her.
-While barricaded Mohammed also allowed a friend to tweet on her behalf.
+Her posts spread rapidly, shared by prominent personalities such as international relations lawyer Mahmoud Refaat, and more than half a million tweets using the "#SaveRahaf" hashtag were posted.
+Australian ABC journalist Sophie McNeill flew to Bangkok and snuck into Mohammed's room, barricading herself with Mohammed to protect her.